cml87/SpringCore_111_forJenkins/README.md

 3. Spring guides https://spring.io/guides.
 Guides by topic areas.

 The documentation for Spring 5 onwards has been nicely split into different technologies stack.
 See for example, we can read the "core" part of Spring only at https://docs.spring.io/spring-framework/docs/5.3.7/reference/html/.

+##  Layers in enterprise Java applications
+- Business logic: service classes, service layer
+- Data access logic: repository classes, persistence layer
+- Handling HTTP request: controller classes, presentation layer

+Normally, controllers will talk to service classes, and service classes will talk to repository classes.
+That's the convention, the layering enterprise apps go for.
+Beans can be shared though.
+For example, a same repository class can be used by many service classes.

 ## Spring Core general
 Spring was developed to make enterprise Java development (already existing tasks) easier, as an improvement over EJBs.
 It holds to many best practices and well known design patterns.
 It allows us to actually write better Java code, because it allows for loosely coupled classes and more testable code.
 It makes our application configurable, instead of using hard coded settings.